baj6000/AstroMultiFidelity/README.md

 **NOTE:  You will need to use your own orbit propagation software.
 An orbit propagtor is not provided in this package.**

 This software only provides a minimal example based on a harmonic oscillator.
-A multi-fidelity solution is not really needed for tha test case, but it is used to illustrate how you can use the software.
-You will need to provide your own wrapper for an orbit propagator of your choice to duplicate the results of the paper.
+A multi-fidelity solution is not really needed for that test case, but it is used as a simply illustration of the software.
+You will need to provide a wrapper for an orbit propagator of your choice to duplicate the results of the paper.

 ## Dependencies:

 This software assumes that you have packages that are standard in Conda (for example).
 Specifically, you will need:

-NumPy
+- NumPy
-MatPlotLib
+- MatPlotLib

 ## Acknolwedgement

-If you use this software as aprt of a publication, we ask that you cite our paper listed above.
+If you use this software as part of a publication, we ask that you cite our paper listed above.
 It is also prudent to cite the papers upon which we developed this tool:

 A. Narayan, C. Gittelson, and D. Xiu, "A stochastic collocation algorithm with multi-fidelity models", _SIAM Journal of Scientific Computation_, Vol. 36, No. 22, 2014, pp. A495–A521, https://doi.org/10.1137/130929461.